dygnyc/how-to-love/book/chapter11.md

 First we load the library classic with `require "classic"`.
 Loading this library returns a table, and we store this table inside `Object`.
 It has the very basics needed to simulate a class.
 Because Lua doesn't have classes, but by using `classic` we get a very nice imitation of a class.

 Next we load `shape.lua`.
 In that file we create a new class called `Shape`.
 We will use this class as a *baseclass* for `Rectangle` and `Circle`.
-The 2 things that these classes have in common is that they have an `x` and `y` property, and that it moves horizontally.
-These similarities is what we put in `Shape`.
+The 2 things that these classes have in common are that they have an `x` and `y` property, and that it moves horizontally.
+These similarities are what we put in `Shape`.

 Next we create the `Rectangle` class.
 We make it an extension of our baseclass `Shape`.
 Inside the `:new()` function, the *constructor*, we call the constructor of our baseclass with `Rectangle.super.new(self, x, y)`.
 We pass `self` as first argument, so that ` Shape` will use the instance of our blueprint, and not the blueprint itself.
 We give our rectangle a `width` and `height` property, and give it a draw function.